Northern Fur Seal

 Our research on the population dynamics, biology, health, distribution, and movement patterns of northern fur seals provides information crucial for understanding and protecting fur seal populations in Alaska and California.

-Draft Environmental Impact Statement - Management of the Subsistence Harvest of Northern Fur Seals on St. Paul Island, Alaska (2017)
+Final Supplemental Environmental Impact Statement for Management of the Subsistence Harvest of Northern Fur Seals on St. Paul Island, Alaska

-Subsistence use of northern fur seals on St. Paul Island, Alaska.
+Proposed changes to the management of subsistence use of northern fur seals on St. Paul Island,…

 Data & Maps